Dunkindon13/tvMazeApp/README.md

 ## Seasons

-Can filter by seasons.
+Can filter by seasons once inside a show.

 ## Episodes

-Can filter by episodes.
+Can look through each episode summary and each episode and its individual information when looking at a season of a given show.

-### Need to continue writing descriptions as the project comes along.
+### Other Features

-More needs to be written here.
+No history done.
+Ability to see next and previous episodes, as well as summaries of episodes, the given website for a show, its current status (running/discontinued), language and a picture/thumbnail of the show.